How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 - Book a small group surf lesson to learn how to catch waves (or book a private session if you want more guidance!)

-- Tour The Getty Villa Museum
+- Tour The Getty Villa Museum or The Getty Center

 Where to Stay in Santa Monica